List of Arizona Cardinals first-round draft picks

-Since the first draft, the Cardinals have selected 94 players in the first round.
+Since the first draft, the Cardinals have selected 95 players in the first round.
 The team's first-round pick in the inaugural NFL draft was Jimmy Lawrence, a back from Texas Christian University; he was the 5th overall selection.
 The Cardinals have selected first overall five times and selected Ki Aldrich in 1939, George Cafego in 1940, Charley Trippi in 1945, King Hill in 1958, and Kyler Murray in 2019.
-In the most recent draft, held in 2025, the Cardinals selected Ole Miss defensive tackle Walter Nolen.
+In the most recent draft, held in 2026, the Cardinals selected Notre Dame running back Jeremiyah Love.

 The Cardinals did not draft a player in the first round on five occasions.
 Four of the team's first-round picks—Ollie Matson, Joe Namath, Charley Trippi, and Roger Wehrli—have been elected to the Pro Football Hall of Fame.
 The Cardinals have used seven first-round picks on players—Glenn Dobbs, Dub Jones, John Kimbrough, Carl McAdams, Joe Namath, Ken Rice, Jim Spavital—who chose to sign with competing leagues instead.